niHonkage/DocsLearning/en/guides/knowledge-base/README.md

 * ……

 {% hint style="info" %}
-**Scenario**: If your company wants to establish an AI customer service assistant based on the existing knowledge base and product documentation, you can upload the documents to the dataset in Dify and build a chatbot.
+**Scenario**: If your company wants to establish an AI customer service assistant based on the existing knowledge base and product documentation, you can upload the documents to the dataset in Fusionworks and build a chatbot.
 In the past, this might have taken you weeks and been difficult to maintain continuously.
 {% endhint %}

 ### Knowledge Base and Documents

-In Dify, Knowledge is a collection of documents.
+In Fusionworks, Knowledge is a collection of documents.
 A knowledge base can be integrated into an application as a retrieval context.
 Documents can be uploaded by developers or a member of operation team, or synchronized from other data sources (usually corresponding to one unit file in the data source).